 Step 3: Serve The Red Beans and Rice

 Once the bean mixture is combined, you can place the bean mixture back into the pot and cook on low until it's fully warmed through.
 Then finally, serve your red beans warm with a bed of cooked fluffy white rice on top.
+Enjoy!

 This recipe for Popeyes red beans and rice makes 4 servings, so it should be just enough for a big family dinner.
 However, if you end up with leftovers, then consider yourself lucky because this red beans and rice dish tastes great the next day.

-So, to reheat your cooked beans and rice, I recommend using your stovetop.
+To reheat your cooked beans and rice, I recommend using your stovetop.
 Simply transfer everything to a saucepot over medium heat and let the beans and rice simmer for a few minutes - stirring occasionally -until everything reaches your desired temperature.

 What is Popeyes red beans and rice made of?